mschimieguel/pdf-scrapping/README.md

 ### Requirements

-m PDF's archives first do you need to install the command-line program QPDF (available for Linux and Mac OSX).With QPDF is possible transform parts of the illegible RAW binary into a legible text.
+ Install the command-line program QPDF (available for Linux and Mac OSX).With QPDF is possible transform parts of the illegible RAW binary into a legible text.

 ### Install QPDF On linux